-He spent a few months developing it and in Febuary he launched it.
-During the first month he only did $500 in revenue.
-During the second month he generated around $4000 in revenue.
-And in April he did $10,000 in revenue.
+He spent a few months developing it, and in Febuary he launched it.
+During the first month, he only did $500 in revenue.
+During the second month, he generated around $4,000.00 in revenue.
+And in April, his third month, he did $10,000.00 in revenue.

-So how did he grow his revenue to $10,000 a month?
-He did it by creating user-friendly themes that were easy to use and he marketed them through WordPress forums.
-He would participate in forums such as the DIYthemes forum and give people free advice, which caused people to check out Kolakube and purchase themes from him.
+So, how did he grow his revenue to $10,000 a month so quickly?
+He did it by creating user-friendly themes that were easy to use, and he marketed them through WordPress forums.
+He would participate in forums, such as the DIYthemes forum, and give people free advice, which caused people to check out Kolakube and purchase themes from him.

 You don’t have to go to college to do well in life.
-Instead you just have to find something you are really passionate about, and just go out there and do it.
+You just have to find something you are really passionate about, go out there and just do it.
 In other words, you have to hustle.

-Alex did whatever it took to succeed and he didn’t let the fact he didn’t have a ton of money growing or that he barely graduated high school stop him from succeeding.
+Alex did whatever it took to succeed, and he didn’t let the fact that he didn’t have a ton of money growing up or that he barely graduated from high school stop him from succeeding.

-If you want to succeed, you can’t let anything stand in your way.
-From grades in school to money, or even your age.
+If you want to succeed, you can’t let anything stand in your way: be it grades you got in school, money you grew up with or have currently, or your age.
 Just keep on pushing forward.

 So, what did you learn from Alex’s story?